By Bradford Sherman

 “We have been running this very popular program for quite a few years now,” said Gao.
 “Attendees will learn the basics of wine grape growing and winemaking techniques.”
 Gao added that those who take part in this program will learn proven grape growing techniques, acquire basic tools to successfully manage a vineyard, and come away with a better understanding of how to get started in the wine business.

 The impact that grape growing and wine making has on the economy of Ohio is around $1.3 billion each year.
-According to data from a 2016 economic impact study, Ohio is the 6th largest wine and 9th largest grape-producing state with a retail value of $61 million in wine sold.
-The Buckeye State has 265 wineries that employ 8,067 full-time workers who produce nearly six million gallons of wine annually.
+According to data from a recent economic impact study, Ohio is the 6th largest wine and 9th largest grape-producing state with a retail value of $61 million in wine sold.
+The Buckeye State has around 265 wineries that employ approximately 8,067 full-time workers who produce nearly six million gallons of wine annually.

 Whether you are an established grower or wine maker, or are just interested in getting started in this important economical industry, this workshop will provide valuable information for you to take back to your operation.
 Topics covered will include a 2019 vintage overview, back to the basics: a focus on red and white grape and wine production, vine establishment and training, grape cultivars trialed at OSU South Centers, and vineyard maintenance.
 Attendees over the age of 21 will also have the opportunity to sample some of the wines made from OSU enology trials.

 Presenting these topics will be experts from the Ohio State University Department of Horticulture Crop Science.
 Scheduled for the workshop are Enology Program Manager Todd Steiner, Viticulture Outreach Specialist Dr. Maria Smith, and Enology Lab Manager Patrick Pierquet.